-tember 30, 2004 November 30, 2003
+September 30, 2004 November 30, 2003

-(in mill ions)
+(in millions)

-Equity-method investments \$ 8 \$ 2
+Equity-method investments Cost-method investments \$ 3 \$ 2

-Cost-method investments 8
+Cost-method investments - 8

-\$ 8 \$ 10
+\$ 8 3 \$ 10

 As of November 30, 2003, investments included Columbia House (50% owned prior to the sale of 85% of such interest in June 2002), Music Choice Europe (24% owned), Music Choice U.S. (11% owned), Telstar (20% owned), MusicNet (22% owned) and Deston Songs (50% owned).
 However, in connection with the Acquisition, Old WMG's interests in Columbia House, Music Choice Europe, Music Choice U.S. and MusicNet were transferred to Time Warner.
 Accordingly, the only significant investments held at September 30, 2004 related to the Company's continuing interest in Deston Songs and a new investment made in 2004 in Royalty Services, L.P.
 (25% owned) to develop a shared royalty system platform with Universal Music Group, Exigen Group and Lightspeed Venture Partners.
 Such investments are not material to the Company's overall financial position or operating results.